GrahamKirwan/Entertainment-web-app/README.md

-# Frontend Mentor - Product feedback app solution
+# Frontend Mentor - Entertainment web app solution

 This is a solution to the [Entertainment app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/).